-In response to the feedback received from our annual Citizen Satisfaction Survey, a substantial amount of City funds in the CIP are devoted to improvements to our transportation infrastructure.
-One project of particular note is the Grand Avenue Extension project (page 93).
+In keeping with the feedback received from our annual Citizen Satisfaction Survey, a substantial amount of City funds in the CIP are devoted to improvements to our transportation infrastructure.
+One project of particular note is the Grand Avenue

+Extension project (page 93).
 This improvement will help alleviate traffic congestion along our busiest street corridor, Highway 69 from Grand Avenue to Highway 30.
 With the elimination of federal earmarks, this \$18,000,000 project has been delayed over the years as the staff seeks non-City revenue to partially fund the project.
 As the search for alternative funding continues, the CIP calls for us to initiate the required environmental study of the proposed route in FY 2015/16.

-The CIP proposes spending approximately \$32,000,000, predominantly from Road Use Tax funds, G.O. bond proceeds, and Federal and State grants, to reconstruct and repair our street system.
-A sophisticated structural evaluation tool is utilized to help prioritize reconstruction and repair of deteriorated street sections.
+The CIP proposes spending approximately \$32,000,000 predominantly from Road Use Tax, G.O.
+Bond, Federal Grant, and State Grant revenues to reconstruct and repair our street system.
+The determination of need is based on a sophisticated structural evaluation tool we utilize to help prioritize our deteriorated street sections.

 New to the CIP is the Iowa State University Research Park Phase III project (page 91).
-Already one of the most successful economic generators in this community, few lots remain available to accommodate companies wishing to locate their business in the park.
-Therefore, the CIP calls for \$6,949,718 to widen University Boulevard as well as extend water and sewer lines to the Phase III area.
+Already one of the most successful economic generators in this community, few lots remain available to accommodate companies wishing to locate their business at this park.
+Therefore, the CIP calls for \$6,949,718 to be spent to widen University Boulevard as well as extend water and sewer lines to Phase III.
 Fortunately, approximately 58% of this total cost will be paid from an Iowa Department of Transportation RISE grant.